amosmike/T-C_DECODER/README.md

 Pull requests are welcome!
 Whether it's UI polish, better text extraction logic, or refining the prompt engineering to catch new legal loopholes, feel free to contribute.

 ## 📄 License
-This project is licensed under the [MIT / GPLv3] License - see the LICENSE file for details.
+This project is licensed under the GPLv3 License - see the LICENSE file for details.